raisercostin/raisercostin.github.io/_talk/2017-03-18--principle-of-least-astonishment--talk.md

 image: 2017-03-18--wtf-wtf-wtf.png
 ---
 # **The Principle of Least Surprise is the One**
+It might be me, it might be the "stackoverflow programming sindrom", it might be the Donald-Kruger effect or it could be that PLS is broken by this framework.

 I've worked with playframework-2.5 and I had enough.
 It's a nice library but it hits you hard for no apparent reasons.
 After a debugging session that lasted for 9 days I understood some things.